AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/features/templates.md

    >[!NOTE]
    >
    >Template types are predefined template layouts and can be thought of as templates for a template.
 These are predefined by developers or the system administrator.
-More information can be found in the developer document [Page Templates - Editable](/help/sites-developing/page-templates-editable.md#template-type).
+More information can be found in the developer document Page Templates - Editable. <!-- More information can be found in the developer document [Page Templates - Editable](/help/sites-developing/page-templates-editable.md#template-type).-->

 1. Complete the **Template Details**: